Blueratzxk/Accordion_cpp/README.md

 lineitem.tbl  partitionsMaker  region.tbl

 ```
 * Modify the `tablePartitions.txt`.
-The first column is the table name, the second column is the number of storage nodes, and the third column is the number of table slices contained in each storage node.
+The first column is the table name, the second column is the number of storage nodes (how many nodes we want to distribute this table to store), and the third column is the number of table partitions contained in each storage node.
 Below is an example.
 Since we are running Accordion on a single machine, there is only 1 storage node.
 This configuration slices the ORDERS table and LINEITEM table horizontally into 4 partitions.
 ```
 nation,1,1
 supplier,1,1